 Table 2.1-Operation Installation position Mounted to robot by means of the side mounting pattern or rear adapter flange.
 Refer to Section 3.5-Side Mounting Installation and Section 3.6-Axial Mounting Installation.
-The flange is specific to each type of robot.
-This optional flange is normally supplied by ATI in a blank form suitable for customer modification.
-Refer to Section 47-Safely resume normal operation Mounted to machining center by various means, customer-supplied tool holders/adapters.
+The optional flange is specific to each type of robot and normally supplied by ATI in a blank form suitable for customer modification.
+For more information, refer to the ATI customer drawing.
+Mounted to machining center by various means, customer-supplied tool holders/adapters.
 Temperature range 5° C-35° C 41° F-95° F Utilities The tool requires the following: Clean, dry, filtered, non-lubricated air.
 A coalescing filter and filter elements rated 5 micron or better.
 Air supplied to the spindle at 6.2 bar (90 psi).
 The radial compliance (centering) air must be supplied from a regulated source between 1.4-4.2 bar (20-60 psi).